NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 The number of user stories that passed all criteria is 10.

-The number of stories that have failed all acceptance testing is 2, both of these stories are related to the checkout feature, which was not implemented due to time constraints.
+The number of stories that have failed all acceptance testing is 3, these stories are related to the navigation bar and checkout features, which we did not have time to implement this sprint due to time constraints.

-There is one story that does not currently meet all of its acceptance criteria, and it is the navigation bar.
-The navigation bar is not a part for the MVP for this particular sprint, so it was not the primary focus of the team.
-A fair amount of criteria was created with designing the CSS for this component in mind and was not really necessary for this sprint, and other stories of greater importance were prioritized.

 ### Unit Testing and Code Coverage